 Singapore was the perfect starting point for my journey.
 A melting pot of Asian cultures and influences (and foods), where I spent a day on a very specific personal mission.

 My grandparents were stationed in Singapore with the RAF in the fifties, when my aunts were still little and my mum wasn’t even a thought yet.
 When I told my nan that I was visiting, she gave me two places that I had to visit.
 The botanic gardens, which were her favourite place, and the old Britannia Club where she and my granddad used to hang out.
 The first was easy, and lovely, so I spent the morning wandering around looking at flowers and trying not to look too sweaty.

-The Britannia Club is now the NCO Club, and while it looks the same on the outside the interior is home to a cluster of fancy bars and restaurants.
-I visited during the afternoon, when nothing seemed to be open, but since the front door was open I wandered in anyway.
-The building was deserted (expect for a few staff who I walked in on napping in a room upstairs – pretty sure I wasn’t meant to go there).
-But there was an installation of old photographs of the Club as it was in the 50s and 60s, which I followed, trying to imagine my grandparents in their youth, and wondering if it was them I got my travel bug from.
+The Britannia Club is now the NCO Club, and while it looks the same on the outside, the interior is home to a cluster of fancy bars and restaurants.
+I visited during the afternoon, when everything seemed to be closed, but since the front door was open I wandered in anyway.
+The building was deserted, expect for a few staff who I walked in on napping in a room upstairs (pretty sure I wasn’t meant to go there).
+But there was an installation of old photographs of the Club as it was in the 50s and 60s, which I followed down the stairs, trying to imagine my grandparents in their youth, and wondering if it was them I got my travel bug from.

-Just 24 hours after landing in Singapore, still nursing my jetlag, I took a taxi to Woodlands Station and took the train across the border.
-It makes me sad that you can’t depart from Singapore’s now closed, once fabulous central station anymore.
+Just 24 hours after landing in Singapore, still nursing my jetlag, I hopped in a taxi to Woodlands Station and took the train across the border.
+It makes me sad that you can’t depart from Singapore’s now closed, once fabulous Central Station anymore.
 But you can take the train across the border into Malaysia, and that’s the part that counts.

 Malaysia by Train